frkmnt/TurnBasedClash/README.md

 ###### Slasher
 Tier 4.
 Previous Class: Cutthroat.
 Main Stats: Str. <br>
 Slashers are great at positioning themselves among the enemy, unnoticed. <br>
-* Shadow Step: Gain double your movement speed when invisible.
+* Shadow Step (P): Gain double your movement speed when invisible.
+* Death Dash (ET): While invisible, dash forward and attack all adjacent enemies in your path.
+The dash is 2 tiles long, but stops if anything is in the way.
+This doesn't cancel invisibility.

 ###### Assassin
 Tier 4.
 Previous Class: Cutthroat.
 Main Stats: Dex. <br>
 Assassins use patience to slowly but steadily deal massive damage. <br>
 * Patience (Passive): The longer you under the effects of Invisibility, the stronger your next attack will be.
+* Opportunistic Strike (Passive) Deal more damage based on the unique debuffs any target enemy may have.

 ###### Veteran